cremedelacremetop/cremedelacreme/README.md

 In the same way, datasets with imputations keep the same prevalent android version for Top free and Top selling, and _Varies with device_ for Editor choice:

+*Note: It's important to note that, for the datasets with imputations, we had to remove the information related with Colombia and Editors' Choice for the analysis related with top-lists.
+We had to remove that data because the data is missing for more than three weeks.*

  - Android Version, grouped by top, for dataset with LOCF imputation, without Colombia: [Android Version LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_android_version_top_co.html)

 - Android Version, grouped by top, for dataset with LOCF imputation, without Editors' Choice: [Android Version LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_android_version_top_ec.html)